Kasra-N/Price-Comparison-Website/README.md

 # Price-Comparison-Website

-## A website that allows users to search for Martial Arts products such as Jiu Jitsu Gis, rash guards, etc.
+## A website that allows users to search for Martial Arts products such as Jiu Jitsu Gis, rash guards, and other products.

 ### They will be able to:
 * Search for a particular product